0Alastair1/Chip-8-Emulator/README.md

-# Chip-8 Emulator
+# Chip-8 Emulator  (WIP)

-A chip-8 and superchip emulator.
+A chip-8 and superchip emulator in C.

 ## Building (Linux and Windows):